bayersglassey/geom2018/README.md

 ``cd c && ./compile_sdl && ./main`` should do the trick (if you have gcc).

-Once it's running, it shows the debug controls on the screen.
+Once game is running, use arrow keys to move.
-It's a kind of console, into which entering ``run`` should run you the game demo.
+F5 enters/exits debug console.

 Not very user-friendly yet, is it?
 Don't worry, we're getting there.